astroumd/PHYS265-spring24/code_project.md

 - POPPY: Physical Optics Propagation in PYthon - https://ascl.net/1602.018

-- Lmfit: Non-Linear Least-Square Minimization and Curve-Fitting for Python - https://ascl.net/1606.014
+- Lmfit: Non-Linear Least-Square Minimization and Curve-Fitting for Python - https://ascl.net/1606.014 **[peter]**

-  ok, good alternative to curve_fit()
+  ok, good alternative to curve_fit().
+Here it would be interesting to show how you can fit something with curve_fit() and lmfit.
+Your instructors may give you a dataset to fit and compare results.

 - PRECESSION: Python toolbox for dynamics of spinning black-hole binaries - https://ascl.net/1611.004

-- Gala: Galactic astronomy and gravitational dynamics -	https://ascl.net/1707.006
+- Gala: Galactic astronomy and gravitational dynamics -	https://ascl.net/1707.006   **[peter]**

 - PROFILER: 1D galaxy light profile decomposition - https://ascl.net/1705.010